 - Angie Ferro as Lola

-Birdshot was directed by Mikhail Red who also made the screenplay with cousin Rae Red.
+Birdshot was directed by Mikhail Red, who wrote the screenplay with his cousin, Rae Red.
 Red was also the film editor opposite Jay Halili.
 The cinematographer was Mycko David.
 The music used in the film was composed by Teresa Barrozo.[5]

 Red and his cousin began writing the script in 2014.[1]
-Producer Pamela L. Reyes submitted it to the Doha Film Institute which in early 2015 granted production funding for the film.
+Producer Pamela L. Reyes submitted it to the Doha Film Institute, which granted production funding for the film in early 2015.
 After winning the CJ Entertainment Award at the Busan Film Festival's Asian Project Market, other investors granted funding, including TBA Studios.
 The film project was selected at the Festival des 3 Continents' Produire au Sud workshop to improve Birdshot and its screenplay.
 Birdshot's PelikulaRED studio (owned by Reyes and Red) managed to co-produce the film with Tuko Film Productions and Buchi Boy Productions.[6]
 The total budget of the film was ₱14 million.[1]

-Red was inspired by a shooting incident in 2008, where a three-year-old Philippine eagle was shot by a Bukidnon farmer in Mount Kitanglad who cooked the killed bird afterwards.
+Red was inspired by a shooting incident in 2008, where a three-year-old Philippine eagle was shot and cooked by a Bukidnon farmer in Mount Kitanglad.
 Principal photography lasted for 23 days.[7]
-Scenes were shot in the provinces of Isabela[1] and Rizal as well as the Philippine Eagle Sanctuary in Davao City.[6]
+Scenes were shot in the provinces of Isabela[1] and Rizal, as well as at the Philippine Eagle Sanctuary in Davao City.[6]

-The color red is a prominent element in the film, signifying an important scene or detail that the audience should pay closer attention to.[7]
+The color red is a prominent element in the film, signifying important scenes and details.[7]

 ReleaseBirdshot was first screened at film festivals outside the Philippines before it was screened in the country.
 The film made its debut at the 2016 Tokyo International Film Festival and was screened in 14 other film festivals before it made its local debut at the 13th Cinemalaya Independent Film Festival in August of the following year.[1]